geopla/cautious-computing-machine/README.md

 - hard coded in Unit test (Wiremock Stub)
   - only necessary mappings are to be loaded
   - reduces confusion due to missing information when reading the test code
-- as JSON in `src/test/resources/mappings`
+- as static JSON in `src/test/resources/mappings`
   - nice if there is some copy & paste possible
 - import from Open API yaml
   - example data only which might be not sufficient to cover all test cases